 ‘P’ is the population of a town or city in thousands

 All the water goes into the distribution, and pipes do not reach the consumers.

 The following are the reasons for water and losses of Water:-

 1. The main problem of Losses is due to defective pipe joints, cracked and broken pipes, faulty valves, and fittings.

-2. The Losses are due to, consumers’ mistakes like keeping open their taps of public taps even when they are not using the water and allow the continuous wastage of water.
+2. The Losses are due to consumers’ mistakes like keeping open their taps of public taps even when they are not using the water and allowing the continuous wastage of water.

 3. The Losses due to unauthorized and illegal connections.

 6. Aim of Water Supply System

 A water supply system is a network of water pipelines of various diameters with control valves for carrying water and supplying water to consumers.